cicada-lang/cicada-solo/docs/notes/naming-conversions.md

-# naming convention
+---
+title: Naming conventions
+---

-## name of variable and function
+# name of variable and function

 - in some case, we use type as postfix to name variable of this type,
   - `nat_equal_consequence_t` -- `_t` for `Type`